Back to Mordants and Additives

 Used as a MORDANT in natural dyeing, which allows the plant pigments to bond with the fibres.

-Iron sulphate
+Copper sulphate

 Used as a MORDANT in natural dyeing, which allows the plant pigments to bond with the fibres.

 CAUTION: wear a mask when handling powders.
-Wear gloves when using iron, as it stains skin easily.
+Wear gloves when using copper, particularly when rinsing or handling wet yarns as can be absorbed by the skin.
 BEST DONE OUTDOORS or with very good ventilation.
 Avoid breathing fumes.